 At Natixis, Joe publishes the widely disseminated US Snap Chart as well as the bi-monthly US Macro Insights.
 He is commonly quoted in the financial press and is a regular on CNBC, where he has been a Contributor for nearly a decade.
 Joe is also a contributing opinion writer for The Hill which is the most followed political website by US lawmakers.
 In 2013, the nationally recognized Appions marketing company rated Joe the second most influential economist on Wall Street.

-Joe began his professional career at the New York Federal Reserve, where he was an economist working for the Monetary Analysis and Projections Staff, an auxiliary arm to the Open Market Desk.
-Joe worked at Lehman Brothers as a Vice President in the Fixed Income Department prior to joining Deutsche Bank in 1997.
-He graduated with honors from Vassar College in 1991 and did graduate work in economics at New York University.
-Joe lives in New York City with his wife and two sons.
+Joe began his professional career at the New York Federal Reserve Bank, where he was an economist working for the Monetary Analysis & Projections Staff, an arm to the Open Market Desk.
+He had worked at Lehman Brothers as a senior economist in the fixed income department prior to joining Deutsche Bank.